notnullgames/saywhat-node/README.md

-# saywhat-node
+# saywhat-parse

-Library for parsing SayWhat text, and turning it into other formats
+Library for parsing [SayWhat](https://github.com/nathanhoad/SayWhat) text, and turning it into other formats.